Amer Hiroš

-Amer Hiroš (born 10 June 1996) is a Bosnian professional footballer who plays as a left winger for Prva HNL club Šibenik, on loan from Osijek.
+Amer Hiroš (born 10 June 1996) is a Bosnian professional footballer who plays as a winger for Bosnian Premier League club Borac Banja Luka.

 Club career

-Želježničar
+Željezničar

-After passing all the youth levels at hometown club Željezničar in two years, Hiroš appeared seven times for the senior team, including one appearance in the 2015–16 Europa League qualifiers against Balzan.
+After passing through all the youth levels at hometown club Željezničar in two years, Hiroš appeared seven times for the senior team, including one appearance in the 2015–16 Europa League qualifiers against Balzan.
 In that game, he came on in the 84th minute, replacing Zoran Kokot.

 Goražde

 In February 2016, Hiroš was loaned to Goražde until the end of the half-season.
 He signed for Goražde immediately the same summer after his contract with Želježničar expired.
 He left the club in 2017.

 Mladost Doboj Kakanj

 In July 2017, Hiroš signed for Bosnian Premier League club Mladost Doboj Kakanj.
 In Mladost, he showed his qualities, but in January 2019 he was sent on loan to Olimpik until the end of the season.
 After returning from his loan, Hiroš became a standard member of the first team.
 After four years, he left the club.